e271828e/Flight.jl/docs/notes/design/framework_decisions.md

 - *Precompiling every sparsity pattern at attach:* 2ⁿ specializations;
   unpayable beyond toy widths.

+### D-203 — The termination record carries typed sources and the tail residue

+**Status.** ratified

+**Position.** The run's termination record is a three-field value — the final boundary time, absent when no boundary ever ran; a typed source; the tail residue — and this amends [D-201][d-201]'s disposal clause: the run's-end sweep folds the residue into the record *and* presents it through the logging backend, still never published.
+The bundled rulings:

+- The sources follow the diagnostic kind convention — kind is identity, payload plain data ([§13.2][s13-2]) — without joining [Appendix C][sC]'s diagnostic set:
+  `EndTimeReached` (no payload), `ModelRequestedStop` (the holding face), `ControlRequestedStop` (its issuer), and `LoopError` (the propagated cause).
+The record covers `errored` exactly as it covers `stopped` ([§13.6][s13-6]).
+- The operator interrupt stays a tag on an ordinary stop ([§13.5][s13-5]): the `:interrupt` issuer arm of `ControlRequestedStop`, never a fifth kind.
+- The control-plane stop word carries its issuer — the requesting device, `:code`, or `:interrupt` — written by compare-and-swap from empty, first writer wins ([§12.1][s12-1]).
+- `DeviceJoinTimeout` becomes an ordinary structured kind: written to the loop's own cell in tail step (5), collected by the run's-end sweep ([§12.4][s12-4], [Appendix C][sC]).
+- Source consultation order is normative: a pending control stop at frame top, then `t_end`, then the stop faces at each publication — the recorded source of a boundary where two hold is the first in that order.
+- `init!` clears the record with the trajectory ([§12.6][s12-6]).

+**Spec.** [§11.8][s11-8], [§12.1][s12-1], [§12.4][s12-4], [§12.6][s12-6], [§13.5][s13-5], [§13.6][s13-6], [Appendix C][sC]

+**Rationale.** [D-201][d-201] disposed of the tail window's diagnostics through presentation because the termination record did not yet exist as machinery;
+with it on the bench, presentation-only fails the unattended run — [§11.8][s11-8]'s own audience for the terminal counters.
+Once `run!` returns, "did a device hang the join?" was answerable only by whoever captured the log stream, and a harness exercising the abandonment path had to scrape logs.
+The record is none of [D-201][d-201]'s three rejected disposals, which all stand: it is not a publication — it follows no boundary sequence and sits on no data plane — it is not cell retention across runs (`init!` clears it with the trajectory), and it is not a drop.
+It is stopped-sim state on the diagnostic-observation side of [§13.5][s13-5]'s own doctrine, and the precedent of carrying failure detail was already spent when the abnormal path put the cause exception in the record.
+The typed sources apply [§13.2][s13-2]'s convention to the outcome channel, dissolving a flat record whose `exception` field applied only to the error case and whose `face` field only to the stop-face case; construction simplifies with them, the loop returning a source where it detects one and the record assembled once, in the outermost `finally`, after the sweep has the residue in hand.
+Issuer attribution is nearly free: every stop site knows its identity — the handle carries the device name, the interrupt is caught at a known unmask point — and the anonymous `Bool` was discarding it at the moment of writing; first-CAS-wins matches the first-`true` doctrine for stop faces and names the request that actually initiated the tail.
+The residue stays bounded by construction: one final ring take per writer, at most sixteen entries plus suppressed counts.
+The record's cost is nil on any path that matters — it is built once per run, on the cold side of the final snapshot.

+**Rejected.**
+- *Superseded position — presentation-only disposal ([D-201][d-201]):* honest but
+  ephemeral; the tail's facts evaporated from the program at the moment it regained control.
+[D-201][d-201]'s rejected list never weighed the record, which had not been built when it was adjudicated.
+- *A fifth source kind for the interrupt:* [§13.5][s13-5] rules the interrupt a tag on an ordinary stop — nothing failed; a consumer that cares matches on the issuer, and a distinct type would quietly reverse a settled ruling for no gain.
+- *A flat record with `nothing`-padded per-source fields (the prototype's first cut):* the shape [§13.2][s13-2] rejects for diagnostics — most fields meaningless for most sources, tests matching on a `Symbol` instead of a type.
+- *`Float64` time with `NaN` for "no boundary ever ran":* time is generic — the clock is seeded `zero(T)` ([§7.2][s7-2]) — and `NaN` is an in-band sentinel of the species [D-202][d-202] rejects; absence spelled out-of-band instead.
+- *Carrying the configured `t_end` in `EndTimeReached`'s payload:* the
+  effective policy already lives in the run metadata ([§11.5][s11-5], [§13.5][s13-5]); a second home for a fact that has one.
+- *Termination sources as [Appendix C][sC] diagnostics:* the record is outcome, not warning — three of the four sources are healthy ends, and the interrupt sentence in [§13.5][s13-5] already ruled the appendix gains nothing here.

 <!-- citation link definitions — generated by tools/linkify.jl; do not edit -->
 [d-001]: #d-001--hybrid-causal-formalism-with-two-tier-events-and-projection
 [d-002]: #d-002--adopt-the-causal-port-based-paradigm